Chief Ministers and Governor List 2025 – Roles & GK Insights

 Q1.
 Who is the female CM of India?

 Ans.
-Only 12 states and 1 union territory in India had female chief ministers 28 states and 3 union territories that have legislature systems.
-Mamata Banerjee of West Bengal and Rekha Gupta of the National Capital Territory of Delhi are the incumbent female chief ministers in India.
+Only 12 states and 1 union territory in India had female chief ministers; 28 states and 3 union territories have legislative systems.
+Mamata Banerjee of West Bengal and Rekha Gupta of the National Capital Territory of Delhi are India’s incumbent female chief ministers.

 Q2.
 Is the governor more powerful than the CM?

 Ans.
 There has been a long tussle on this topic.
 According to the constitution, the governor is the executive head of the state.
-However, in an elected state government, the chief minister acts as the de facto head.
-However, when there is some discrepancy, the governor enjoys certain situational as well as constitutional powers.
-For instance, the governor can provide recommendations to the President to impose the President’s rule.
-In some union territories, where there is no chief minister, the real power lies with the lieutenant governor.
+However, the chief minister acts as the de facto head in an elected state government.
+However, when there is some discrepancy, the governor enjoys certain situational and constitutional powers.
+For instance, the governor can recommend the President to impose the President’s rule.
+In some union territories with no chief minister, the real power lies with the lieutenant governor.

 Q3.
 Who is the first woman Chief Minister of India?